2E0PGS/blog/_posts/2020-09-27-aspnet-core-2-2-angular-identityserver3.md

     options.Authority = "https://youridentityserver3instance.com/identity";
     //options.RequireHttpsMetadata = false; // If you don't use HTTPS uncomment. options.TokenValidationParameters = new Microsoft.IdentityModel.Tokens.TokenValidationParameters();
-    //options.TokenValidationParameters.ValidateAudience = false; // Try uncomment this if it's not working. options.SaveToken = true; // Allows the API to reuse it's token later in client calls.
+    options.SaveToken = true;  // Allows the API to reuse it's token later in client calls. options.TokenValidationParameters.ValidateAudience = false; // Comment this out if supplying an audience.
+    //options.Audience = "myservicename";

     // If you need to fix claim mapping to be backwards compatible. options.SecurityTokenValidators.Clear();